Bedrock-OSS/bedrock-wiki/docs/world-generation/surface-builder.md

 		},
 		"iterations": "math.random_integer(20,25)",
 		"x": {
-			"extent": [
+			"extent": [0, 8],
-				0,
-				8
-			],
 			"distribution": "gaussian"
 		},
 		"z": {
-			"extent": [
+			"extent": [0, 8],
-				0,
-				8
-			],
 			"distribution": "gaussian"
 		},
 		"y": "query.heightmap(v.worldx, v.worldz) -1",
-		"places_feature": "wiki:select_surface_block_feature"//Weighted random feature identifier
+		"places_feature": "wiki:select_surface_block_feature" //Weighted random feature identifier
 	}
 }
 ```

-* `iterations` determine how many blocks will be placed.
+-   `iterations` determine how many blocks will be placed.
 I'm going to use the Molang `math.random_integer` function to randomize the number of blocks.
 In this case, it'll be 20 to 25 blocks.

-* `extent` use an array to determine the size of the blob. `[0, 8]` means the size is extended from 0 to 8 blocks.
+-   `extent` use an array to determine the size of the blob. `[0, 8]` means the size is extended from 0 to 8 blocks.
 So, our blob would be 8 blocks long both on X and Z axis. **Only use this for X and Z distribution**.

-* `"y": "query.heightmap(v.worldx, v.worldz) -1` means it will put the block on the highest block on the y coordinate -1.
+-   `"y": "query.heightmap(v.worldx, v.worldz) -1` means it will put the block on the highest block on the y coordinate -1.
 So it'll always put the feature on the surface.

-* `distribution` specifies the type of distribution to use.
+-   `distribution` specifies the type of distribution to use.
 Available include `Gaussian`, `Inverse Gaussian`, `Uniform`,`Fixed Grid` and `Jittered Grid`

 ## Feature Rule

 This is the final step for our surface builder.
 The feature rules for our surface builders are slightly different.

 <CodeHeader>BP/feature_rules/overworld_surface_blocks_feature.json</CodeHeader>